The men behind the cameras at SUU - SUU News

 “Diversify yourself, take gigs that might pay less but will give you amazing experiences and don’t sell yourself short,” he said.
 “Video can take you so many places.
 Take advantage of that as much as you can.”

-To see more of Edler’s work, follow him on Instagram, and subscribe to SUU’s YouTube to see the videos he puts out for the university.
+To see more of Edler’s work, follow him on Instagram and subscribe to SUU’s YouTube to see the videos he puts out for the university.

-Story by McKayla Olsen
+Story by: McKayla Olsen

 accent@suunews.net